AI summary

 7. Change Management

-What it means: The structured approach to helping your team actually adopt and successfully use AI marketing tools, rather than just buying them and hoping for the best.
+What it means: The structured approach to helping your team actually adopt and use AI marketing tools, rather than just buying them and hoping for the best.

 8. RAG (Retrieval Augmented Generation)